maxant/genericconnector/README.md

 This folder contains:

-- the "connector" folder, containing the connector
+- `connector` - a folder containing the connector API and implementation,
-- the "demo" folder containing lots of demo projects showing how to use the connector in different environments.
+- `demo` - a folder containing lots of demo projects showing how to use the connector in different environments.

 ##Sample Code